gvwilson/thirdbit/fiction/maddy-roo/index.md

 She remembered it each time she opened the bigger-than-usual front door and entered the house's larger-than-most-people front hall.
 "Mama!" she called.
-"We're home!
-And Special Leaf's come with!"
+"Special Leaf's come to call!"

 Mama Roo poked her head out of the kitchen.
 "Heya, Special.
 Heya, Gumption."

 "Ma'am."
-"Heya, Mama Roo." they answered as Sindy bounced down the hallway for a hug.
+"Heya, Mama Roo." they answered as Sindy bounded down the hallway for a hug.

 "Careful," Mama Roo cautioned her youngest.
 "I've got paint on me."